rsrini7/Smart-Support-Buddy/README.md

 4. Storing the extracted information in a vector database for semantic search
 5. Providing a simple UI to query historical issues and find relevant solutions, and to configure search parameters
 6. Dual vector database support: Use either ChromaDB (local/server) or FAISS for semantic search and storage.
 Switchable via `USE_FAISS` environment variable.
-7. LLM integration: Summarize and recommend actions using OpenRouter LLM, configurable via environment and runtime API.
+7. **LLM integration:** Summarize and recommend actions using DSPy-powered LLMs (e.g., OpenRouter), configurable via environment and runtime API.
 8. Modular, pluggable backend: Easily extend to new data sources, vector DBs, or LLM providers.

 ## Features